WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 - The USB driver provided requires you to provide external power to the device (or use a Dock)

-## GPU Testing

-- Install from Supplemental\GPU:
-  The correct Panel driver for your device (Hapanero, Cityman..)
-  Screen may go black, after installing oempanel, it's recomended to use RDP to install those drivers
-  Note: a patch is coming to ACPI tables to avoid this issue in a future UEFI update.

-  Install Supplemental\GPU\Display into the Microsoft Generic Display adapter device and reboot

-  Important notes:
-  x86 / CHPE DirectX support is missing.
-  For 950/950 XL, please use the TrEE driver with NV services, you can find it under suplemental.

 ## USB Debugging

 - It is advised to not install LumiaUSBKm when using USB debugging (it is under Device Specifics/DeviceName/USB)